 Ja’Keya Jackson (Biology, Chemistry) – Ja’Keya Jackson is a senior biology major who also serves as a Resident Assistant.

 Zach Revier (Business, Economics) – Zach Revier is an MBA student at Avila and also serves as our Associate Head Wrestling Coach and an FS 101 instructor.
 When he isn’t coaching, teaching, or tutoring, he likes playing disc golf, Pokemon and collecting sports cards and vinyl records.

 Ashlynn Schulz (Accounting, Math) – Ashlynn is an undergraduate from Olathe, KS, and this is her second year as an academic coach.
 In addition to accounting, math, and business, she likes reading fanfiction, watching tv, doodling, and hanging out with family.

 Payton Walter (History, Psychology) – Payton Walter is a new academic coach from Grain Valley, MO who plays softball for Avila and also tutors in the Writing Center.
 Her other interests include plants and reading.

-How to Schedule Face-to-Face and Online Appointments with Our Avila Staff
+How to Schedule Face-to-Face Appointments with Our Avila Staff

 - Go to EAB Navigate.